Converse in Spartanburg County, South Carolina — The American South (South Atlantic)

 The current mill building on the hilltop (known as Converse Mill) was rebuilt soon after the flood - farther from the river - as were all of the factories and many mill houses downstream.

 Other nearby markers.
-At least 8 other markers are within 6 miles Clifton Baptist Church / First Baptist Church (approx. 0.8 miles away); Clifton World War II Memorial (approx. 0.8 miles away); Cowpens Depot (approx. 2.2 miles away); Cowpens Veterans Memorial (approx. 2.2 miles away); First Baptist Church, Cowpens (approx. 2.2 miles away); Early Iron Works (approx. 3˝ miles away); Welcome to Glendale Shoals (approx. 3.6 miles away); Camp Croft (approx. 5.3 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Clifton Baptist Church / First Baptist Church (approx. 0.8 miles away); Clifton World War II Memorial (approx. 0.8 miles away); Cowpens Depot (approx. 2.2 miles away); Cowpens Veterans Memorial (approx. 2.2 miles away); First Baptist Church, Cowpens (approx. 2.2 miles away); Welcome to Glendale Shoals (approx. 3.6 miles away); Camp Croft (approx. 5.3 miles away); Pacolet River Heritage Preserve (approx. 5.3 miles away).

 Regarding The Pacolet River Flood of 1903.
 How It All Unfolded,